dtonhofer/prolog_notes/swipl_notes/about_exceptions/throwing_iso_standard_exceptions.md

 ## List of the ISO-Standard exception term

+From the ISO standard:

 > Most errors defined in this part of ISO/IEC 13211 occur because the arguments of the goal fail to satisfy a particular
 > condition; they are thus detected before execution of the goal begins, and no side effect will have taken place.
 > The exceptional cases are: Syntax Errors, Resource Errors, and System Errors.

 **Style**

 Note that the ISO standard formal term tries ot express what _should be the case_ or _what is the expected correct state_, and not what _is the problem_.

 For example: